1. Import HashiCorp GPG signing key

 http_directory = "http"

-# Packer will start a HTTP server from the content of the http directory (with the http_directory parameter).
+# Packer will start a HTTP server from the content of the http directory (with the http_directory parameter relative to the Packer template file).
 This will allow Subiquity to fetch the cloud-init files remotely.

 # Subiquity is a new live system based on cloud-init and uses a YAML file to fully automate the installation process.